-Candlelit river walk marks solstice
+Exploring roller coaster science

 SNOHOMISH —Sue Sullivan, who gave her heart to the community, has died.

-A community celebration of life is being planned for sometime in the next couple of months with details to be announced.
+Her close friends remember her and a community celebration of life is being planned for sometime in the near future with details to be announced.

 More on this story...